mrkaleArduinoLib/gbj_tmp102/README.md

 ## setAlertLow(), setAlertHigh(), setAlerts()
 #### Description
 The particular method writes either lower or upper temperature limit, or both at once to the sensor.
-- If an illogical limit value in comparison to its counterpart is provided, the error [gbj\_tmp102::ERROR\_SETUP\_TEMP](#errors)  is raised, e.g., than lower limit is greater than upper limit.
+- A method for particular temperature limit does not check its relation to the related limit.
+It should be done in a sketch.
+So that, those methods allows to set high limit less than low limit.
 - If both limits are set at once, they are sorted ascending at first.

 #### Syntax